Frequently Asked Questions about ISO certification

 In general, we advise small businesses to set aside 3 to 6 months in order to give themselves the chance to really benefit from the process of setting up a business system which they will then carry with them through years of future growth.
 By investing time, money and effort to create a system which adds value to your business, you will more than reap the rewards of the money and time invested.

 If you attempt to rush the process, or take shortcuts to meet the tender requirements, you may end up creating a rod for your own back which then has to be carried and maintained and is ultimately a drain on time and money instead of being the support that you envisaged.

 Finally, if you intend to set an ISO system up yourself, you should set aside half a day a week for 6-12 months for your chosen person to work on the system.
 More if you are setting up multiple standards.
 If you engage a consultant, you should allow half a day a week for the first 3 months for your chosen person to work with the consultant and then some time to work the system and create records, which become evidence that the system is live and integrated into the organisation.

-If you would like any more information on this or other ISO related subjects, please give us a call on 1300 132 745 or contact us via our website for free, no obligation assistance.
+If you would like any more information on this or other ISO related subjects such as Marketing your ISO Certification, please give us a call on 1300 132 745 or contact us via our website for free, no obligation assistance.